How Personal Finance Blogs Make Money

 Several tools are available to help bloggers target keywords.

-I use a paid SEO tool called Long Tail Pro that helps me determine what topics to write about that my audience will like and might help me rank on Google.
+I use a paid SEO tool called AHREFs that helps me determine what topics to write about that my audience will like and might help me rank on Google.

 Google and others have free tools to help frame content strategies, but I’ve found the paid versions to be worth the cost.